enfogroup/aws-cdk-waf/README.md

   })
 ```

-If an IP Set is supplied Fixme will not create one
+If an IP Set is supplied WebAcl will not create one

 ### enableRateLimitRule configuration